pletfix/docs/en/contributions.md

 ## Core Development

 If you want to develop at the core, follow the instructions on <https://github.com/pletfix/core> to create a workbench.

+<a name="translate"></a>
+## Translate Documentation

+If you are interested in contributing a translation, read the README of <https://github.com/pletfix/docs>.

 <a name="coding-style"></a>
 ## Coding Style